skin

 Read More »

-Actinic keratosis (AK) is a pre-cancerous skin condition caused by long-term damage from ultraviolet (UV) radiation.
-It is considered pre-cancerous because, over time, some actinic keratoses can progress into a type of skin cancer called squamous cell carcinoma.
-Actinic keratosis is made up of abnormal skin cells called keratinocytes, which are found in the top …
+Actinic keratosis (AK) is a pre-cancerous skin condition caused by long-term damage from ultraviolet (UV) radiation, most often from the sun.
+It is made up of abnormal skin cells called keratinocytes, which are the flat cells that form most of the epidermis (the outer layer of the skin).
+In actinic keratosis, the abnormal cells are …

 Read More »